Kirigod/discord.js-bot/README.md

 ## Contributing

 Before creating an issue, please ensure that it hasn't already been reported/suggested!<br>
 The issue tracker is only for bug reports and enhancement suggestions.
-If you have a question, please ask it in the **[Discord server](https://discord.gg/4D5TtFSWPZ)** instead of opening an issue – you will be redirected there anyway.
+If you have a question, please make sure it's something useful and not something simple that can be solved with a basic search.